-- To continue the Kildare County Council Shop Front / Town Centre Improvement Grant Scheme and assist, where appropriate, with the implementation of the grant scheme. - The Council will use, where appropriate, enforcement powers prescribed under the Planning and Development Act 2000 (as amended) to address unauthorised signage in Leixlip.
+• To continue the Kildare County Council Shop Front / Town Centre Improvement Grant Scheme and assist, where appropriate, with the implementation of the grant scheme.

+- To encourage the use of the Irish Language when shopfronts are being renewed. - The Council will use, where appropriate, enforcement powers prescribed under the Planning and Development Act 2000 (as amended) to address unauthorised signage in Leixlip.